 It would be easy to spend weeks living in one of these countryside villages or small towns, but since we are kind of on a clock, we have to shortly continue the tour.
 To be able to freely visit historic villages, nature parks, hiking trails and secluded beaches, we will rent a car from Lisbon for around two weeks and drive around the country.
 Unfortunately, two weeks is clearly not enough to see everything, even if Portugal is not that big country.
 So now we are struggling with making the road trip plan; where to stay, what to see, how quickly to move from one place to another… you know the drill.

 Road trip in Portugal wouldn’t be complete without getting to know the local cuisine and wines of course.
-So the plan is to visit some wineries and taste local specialties on the way.
-We haven’t eaten out much yet, but already tasted some great fish dishes and famous Pastel de Nata.
-And Vinho Verde, young Portuguese wine that is typically dry, fresh and light.
+So the plan is to visit some wineries and to taste local specialties on the way.
+We haven’t eaten out much yet, but already tasted some great fish dishes and of course the famous pastries called Pastel de Nata.
+And we have tried Vinho Verde, young Portuguese wine that is typically dry, fresh and light.
 And delicious.
 Looking forward to diving deeper in the Portuguese food and wine culture!